m-haziq/highcharts-simplified/README.md

 # Getting Started With Highcharts Using Angular 7
 This project provides a beginner's guide to highcharts using angular 7.
 It provides steps to develop an angular 7 application  from scratch and the integrates highcharts in to it.
-For those who want to integrate High Charts into an existing project, head straight to: [Integrating Django Rest Swagger](https://github.com/m-haziq/django-rest-swagger-docs#integrating-django-rest-swagger).
+For those who want to integrate High Charts into an existing project, head straight to: [Integrating Highcharts to angular app](https://github.com/m-haziq/highcharts-simplified/blob/master/README.md#integrating-high-charts).
 > This project uses ubuntu 18.04.
 If you use any other OS then you might need to change few commands syntax accordingly.
 ## Getting Started
 Before we start, we need this to be installed: